danny-waite/bounty-dapp/README.md

 3. ensure you have truffle installed globally with `npm install -g truffle`
 4. run `truffle migrate --network ganache` or `truffle develop` depending on which network you choose.
 5. in a new terminal run `npm run bridge-ganache` or `npm run bridge-truffle`, this allows us to test the oracle contract locally.
 You will likely need to replace Line 30 of `ExchangeRateOracle.sol` with the line given when the bridge has initialised.
-6. `npm start` this will start the react development web server and should open your browser to http://localhost:3000
+6. `npm start` this will start the react development web server and should open your browser to http://localhost:3000 you can also use the app at http://128.1.78.11/

 ## Testing
 You'll need to ensure you have Metamask installed, I recommend using the latest version which provide web3 1.0 as this supports UI refresh when you switch accounts in Metamask.